demisto/demisto-sdk/README.md

 * https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+## Review Process
+A member of the team will be assigned to review the pull request.
+Comments will be provided by the team member as the review process progresses.

+You will see a few [GitHub Status Checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) that help validate that your pull request is according to our standards:

+* **ci/circleci: build**: We use [CircleCI](https://circleci.com/gh/demisto/content) to run a full build on each commit of your pull request.
+The build will run our content validation hooks, linting and unit test.
+We require that the build pass (green build).
+If it is failing our content-bot will also add instructive comments about what sections are failing in the build.
+Follow the `details` link of the status to see the full build UI of CircleCI.
+* **LGTM analysis: Python**: We use [LGTM](https://lgtm.com) for continues code analysis.
+If your PR introduces new LGTM alerts, the LGTM bot will add a comment with links for more details.
+Usually, these alerts are valid and you should try to fix them.
+If the alert is a false positive, specify this in a comment of the PR.
+* **license/cla**: Status check that all contributors have signed our contributor license agreement (see below).

 ## Contributor License Agreement
 Before merging any PRs, we need all contributors to sign a contributor license agreement.
 By signing a contributor license agreement, we ensure that the community is free to use your contributions.